3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 For the purposes of these Terms and Conditions:

-- __Application__ means the software program provided by the Company downloaded by You on any electronic device, named 3DStreet App
-- __Application Store__ means the digital distribution service operated and developed by Apple Inc. (Apple App Store) or Google Inc. (Google Play Store) in which the Application has been downloaded.
+- __Account__ means a unique account created for You to access our Service or parts of our Service.
 - __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
-- __Country__ refers to: California,  United States
+- __Application__ means the software program provided by the Company downloaded by You on any electronic device, named 3DStreet App.
 - __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to 3DStreet LLC, 320 Alabama St, San Francisco, CA 94110.
+- __Country__ refers to: California, United States.
 - __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.
+- __Feedback__ refers to any suggestions, ideas, comments, or recommendations that You provide regarding the Service.
+- __Intellectual Property Rights__ means all patent rights, copyright rights, mask work rights, moral rights, rights of publicity, trademark, trade dress and service mark rights, goodwill, trade secret rights and other intellectual property rights that may exist now or come into existence in the future, under the laws of any state, country, territory or other jurisdiction.
 - __Service__ refers to the Application or the Website or both.
 - __Terms and Conditions__ (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
-This Terms and Conditions agreement has been created with the help of the [Terms and Conditions Generator](https://www.termsfeed.com/terms-conditions-generator/).
 - __Third-party Social Media Service__ means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.
 - __User Content__ refers to any content, including but not limited to text, images, designs, and other media, that is uploaded, posted, or otherwise made available by You on or through the Service.
-- __Website__ refers to 3DStreet Website and Docs, accessible from [https://www.3dstreet.org/](https://www.3dstreet.org/)
+- __Website__ refers to 3DStreet Website and Docs, accessible from [https://www.3dstreet.org/](https://www.3dstreet.org/).
 - __You__ means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 ## Acknowledgment